Keeping a pet in your home

 We recognise that pets can be a big part of the family.
 We also know that animals can bring great comfort to you and help with your well-being.
 This is important to us and is why we have changed our policy and procedure around allowing pets in the home.

-We have removed the need to seek written permission to keep a pet in our houses, our homes for older people (including sheltered housing) and also in flats where there are no more than 3 floors.
+We have removed the need to seek written permission to keep pets in our general needs houses, and also in flats where there are no more than three floors.

 We have a small numbers of flats where it is not appropriate to have a cat or a dog and we will ensure this is clarified in our available homes adverts and also during our pre tenancy assessment.